Gradual shift to accessible travel

 To achieve this, we play a pivotal role along with our business partners in the “ÖPNV für alle” (Local Public Transport For All) project in Dresden.
 For several years now, this project has been run by the LSKS (Saxon Self-Help Association for the Physically Disabled) on behalf of LAG SH (Saxon Self-Help Association); it involves the City of Dresden, regional associations for disabled people and other partners.

-The number of accessible bus and tram stops is constantly on the rise.
+The number of accessible tram and bus stops is constantly on the rise.
 These also have a wayfinding system for blind travellers and can generally be accessed by wheelchair users without a ramp.

 Our vehicles indicate whether or not each stop is accessible (wheelchair symbol or an asterisk “*” after the name of the stop).